 Outer green, inner green.

 A person can be ‘outer green’ for several reasons.
 These can be purely intellectual or show an emotional hue.
-To a person with a truly inner green mind, it means much more.
-He is existentially involved: he sees his own being and that of the surrounding nature as one.
+To a person with a truly green mind, it means much more.
+He is existentially involved, seeing his own being and that of the surrounding nature as one.
 He is nature.

 To the same person, being at awe for outer nature also engenders his being at awe for nature within.
 He sees in this a big incentive to care for that nature within, including his deeper self.

 Primitive people have lived much closer to nature this way, feeling one.
-Culture brings many good things but also the danger of dissociation as is well known: being more and more secluded from outer nature and from inner nature, with a huge toll that shows itself in depression, psychosomatics…
+Culture brings many good things but also the danger of inner dissociation as is well known: being more and more secluded from outer nature and from inner nature, with a huge toll in depression, psychosomatics…

 What to do?